Why Does My Aircon Smell Like Burning?

 A burning smell from an aircon is not a normal startup smell and it does not clear on its own.
 Whether the source is an overheated terminal, a failing motor, or a board fault changes the urgency and the fix.

-1. Overheated Terminal or Wiring Connection
+1. Overheated Terminal Or Wiring Connection

 - Burning smell persists through operation and does not clear after a few minutes.